Home Compare ANDR.VI vs VOLV-B.ST

 Andritz vs AB Volvo (publ): Which Stock Looks Stronger in 2026?

-Andritz holds the cleaner structural position, with the lead spread across profitability and growth.
-AB Volvo (publ) still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Andritz holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The lead is spread across profitability and growth, rather than sitting in one isolated gap.
-The overall score gap is 10 points in favour of Andritz AG.
+Most of the separation is still concentrated in profitability.
+The overall score gap is 8 points in favour of Andritz AG.

 Trajectory Similarity